EducationalTestingService/python-zpar/README.md

 ```

 Note that python-zpar and all of the example scripts should work with both Python 2.7 and Python 3.3.
+I have tested python-zpar on both Linux and Mac but not on Windows.

 ### ToDo